Generic selectors

 Classification

-Apistogramma panduro was described by Uwe Römer in 1997 and named after the Peruvian collector Jorge Panduro Pinedo who first brought the species to the attention of the aquarium hobby.
-It belongs to the nijsseni species group within the genus Apistogramma, alongside the closely related A. nijsseni (Panda Dwarf Cichlid).
-The two species are sometimes confused in the trade, but A. panduro males display a more extensive blue coloration across the body, while A. nijsseni males tend to have more black patterning and a less vivid blue.
+Apistogramma panduro was described by Uwe Römer in 1997 and named after Peruvian collector Jorge Panduro Pinedo, who first brought the species to the attention of the aquarium hobby.
+It belongs to the nijsseni species group within Apistogramma, alongside the closely related A. nijsseni (Panda Dwarf Cichlid).
+The two species are sometimes confused in the trade, mature males are the reliable identifier: A. panduro displays more extensive blue across the body, while A. nijsseni shows more black patterning with less vivid blue coverage.

 Origin & Natural Habitat

 The Blue Panda Apisto is native to the Río Ucayali drainage in Peru, one of the major headwater tributaries of the Amazon River.
-The exact collection localities have been somewhat guarded by collectors and exporters over the years, but the species is known to inhabit smaller tributaries and backwater areas within this system.
-These are classic blackwater habitats in the western Amazon basin, where dense rainforest canopy creates deep shade over narrow, slow-moving streams.
+Exact collection localities have been deliberately guarded by collectors and exporters, but the species is known to inhabit narrow, slow-moving tributaries and backwater areas within this system, classic blackwater habitats of the western Amazon basin.

-In its natural environment, A. panduro lives in water that is extremely soft, highly acidic (often below pH 5.0), and stained dark brown by tannins from decomposing organic matter.
-The substrate consists of fine sand buried under thick layers of fallen leaves, and the water is very slow-moving or nearly still.
-Submerged roots, branches, and leaf litter provide a complex three-dimensional structure that the fish use for shelter, foraging, and spawning.
-Water temperatures in these habitats typically range from 75 to 82°F (24 to 28°C).
-Recreating even a simplified version of this environment goes a long way toward keeping this species thriving in captivity.
+In the wild, A. panduro lives in water that is extremely soft (often below 1 dGH), highly acidic (pH frequently under 5.0), and stained dark brown by tannins from decomposing organic matter.
+The substrate is fine sand buried under thick layers of fallen leaves, and water movement is nearly imperceptible.
+Submerged roots, branches, and leaf litter provide complex three-dimensional structure the fish use for shelter, territory, and spawning.
+Recreating a simplified version of this environment isn’t just aesthetically rewarding, it’s what makes this fish look and behave the way it’s supposed to.

 Appearance & Identification

 Male Blue Panda Apistos are genuinely spectacular.
 The body is a deep, saturated sky-blue that intensifies with mood and maturity, overlaid with metallic iridescence that catches the light beautifully.
-A dark lateral stripe runs from the snout through the eye to the middle of the body, and the most distinctive field mark is a bold black spot or blotch on the caudal fin that’s clearly visible even from across a room.
-The dorsal fin is tall, pointed, and edged in red-orange, while the anal and pelvic fins display blue coloration with darker edging.
-When a male is displaying or defending territory, the colors become even more vivid.
+A dark lateral stripe runs from the snout through the eye to the middle of the body, and the most distinctive field mark is a bold black spot or blotch on the caudal fin, visible from across a room.
+The dorsal fin is tall, pointed, and edged in red-orange.
+When a male is in territorial display mode, the colors become even more vivid.
+Under dim lighting, in tannin-stained water, over dark substrate, this fish looks unreal.

-Females are smaller and much more understated in coloration, displaying a warm yellowish body that becomes bright lemon-yellow during breeding condition.
+Females are smaller and substantially more understated, a warm yellowish body that transforms into intense lemon-yellow when in breeding condition.
 They develop dark lateral bars and a more prominent lateral stripe when guarding eggs or fry.
-While they lack the dramatic blue of the males, breeding females in full yellow display are striking in their own right.
-Both sexes have relatively small, slightly upturned mouths compared to some other Apistogramma species.
+Breeding females in full yellow display are striking in their own right, though nothing like the males.

 Male vs. Female

-Sexing Blue Panda Apistos becomes straightforward once the fish reach about 1.5 inches (4 cm).
-The blue coloration in males begins developing well before full maturity, and their fins start extending noticeably beyond female proportions.
+Sexing becomes straightforward once fish reach 1.5 inches (4 cm).
+The blue coloration in males begins developing before full maturity, and their fins start extending noticeably beyond female proportions.
 In mixed batches of juveniles, the first fish to show blue tones and pointed dorsal fins are your males.

 Average Size & Lifespan